UPDATE 1-Wal-Mart to buy Bonobos for $310 mln

 (Adds details)

-June 16 Wal-Mart Stores Inc said it would buy online men's fashion retailer Bonobos Inc for $310 million in cash, the retailer's fourth e-commerce acquisition in less than a year.
+June 16 (Reuters) - Wal-Mart Stores Inc said it would buy online men's fashion retailer Bonobos Inc for $310 million in cash, the retailer's fourth e-commerce acquisition in less than a year.

 Bonobos' clothes and accessories will be offered on Wal-Mart's Jet.com, the company said in a statement.